 Do you have a niche?

-I then changed my niche to utilise my experience of working with boards, and targeted larger organisations- but that didn’t work either!
+I then changed my niche to utilise my experience of working with boards and targeted larger organisations- but that didn’t work either!
 I ended up mainly minute taking!

 How would you say you were different from other VAs?

-I believe that my experience working at board level and in both the public and private sectors has stood me in good stead, as I had to be very strategic in these roles.
 This is a great asset to clients as often they find it hard to look inward – I don’t just do, I offer solutions and ideas too.

 What’s the best thing about being a VA?

 That I am totally accountable.
 Everything I do or don’t do has a direct impact on my business.
-I can’t complain about not enough work, as I am responsible for the marketing.
+I can’t complain about not having enough work, as I am responsible for my marketing.
 I can’t complain about problem clients, as I probably went against my gut instinct when I took them on.

 My success is completely down to me.